 The Blue Badge scheme supports people who cannot easily get around by helping them park closer to their destination.
 Blue Badges are also known as disabled parking permits.

-It is not permitted to use the Badge for any other purpose, e.g. shopping for the disabled person when they, themselves, are not being transported in the vehicle.
+It is not permitted to use the badge for any other purpose, for example, shopping for the disabled person when they, themselves, are not being transported in the vehicle.

 Apply for, or renew your Blue Badge online

 Where to park with a Blue Badge

 If you possess a Blue Badge you have the right to park within any East or South Ayrshire Pay and Display car park free of charge.